KameshSingh116/djangoo_course/README.md

     these are the changes in the dependencies list that we see when we add some arguments to the fields after the first makemigrations.

+This was the lecture on models and migrations.
+#### To see/read the sqlite/sqlite3 files we can use "DB Browser"